Concordium/concordium.github.io/README.md

 ```

-> **Note**: In `make dev` we disable the cache on build as this tends to cause
-> inconsistencies.
-If the build time becomes too slow, it might be worth
-> enabling again by removing `-E`.
+> **Note**:
+> When working on changes to the design it can be benefitial to disable
+> caching, as it can cause UI problems.
+To disable it, add the `-E` flag to the
+> `dev` command in the appropriate make file.

 ## Building the docs
 Run the following command: